hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 Huh!
 I'd forgotten all of that.
-I'm not sure how valuable that thought was, but if thoughts are like lightning bugs, it can be helpful to feel like you're able to catch them and have a jar with holes punched in the lid to put them in.
+I'm not sure how valuable that thought was, but if thoughts are like lightning bugs around you, the natural thing is for them to flicker off and disappear into the night.
-Otherwise they might just fly away.
+Having a hole-punched jar nearby encourages capturing those thoughts, some of which might be valuable.

 The file I updated most often was `work-logs/max.txt`.
 This one was directly inspired by <https://brson.github.io/worklog.html>, the "work log" of a Rust programmer that I had stumbled on at some point.
 There were times that I kept one at work, on a notebook at my desk, and found it helpful to remember how I had spent my time, and keep me somewhat accountable as I continued to spend my time.

 Here's an excerpt:

 > ## 2018-09-03
 >